26 Winthrop St, Kingston, MA 02364, USA

 This property was acquired by the Town of Kingston with Community Preservation funding, as well as Local Acquisitions for Natural Diversity grant funds.
 It was slated for development, and purchased by the town in December 2021.
 A generous donation from the Ruffini Trust created the parking area.

-The MA Division of Ecological Restoration, Division of Fisheries & Wildlife, the Kingston Highway Department, and the Plymouth County Mosquito Control Project worked together to restore this site to a more natural state.
+The Massachusetts Division of Ecological Restoration, Division of Fisheries & Wildlife, the Kingston Highway Department, and the Plymouth County Mosquito Control Project worked together to restore this site to a more natural state.
 The informational kiosk on site provides details about this fascinating process.

-This land is within the region of the Wampanoag tribe.
-To learn more about our local tribes, we encourage you to interact with their members.
+This land is within the region of the Wampanoag.
+To learn more about local Native American tribes, we encourage you to interact with their members.
 The Mashpee Wampanoag and the Herring Pond Wampanoag share information on their websites.

 According to signage on site, this section of Kingston is known as Blackwater, probably because of the heavily tannic water found in Atlantic white cedar swamps and bogs nearby.
 Many of these wetlands areas were deforested and filled in prior to the adoption of the Clean Water Act in 1972.
 These bogs and swamps also provided a source of bog iron, producing such items as Revolutionary War cannonballs.